gvwilson/sensibleadventures/bookster/bookster.md

 Without waiting, the magician rolled the picture flat on the table and stood a candle beside it.
 He didn't bother with a knife: he just pinched the back of his left hand and jerked.
 Blood welled up where his nails cut his skin.
+"Sh, sh, it's all right," he said softly as the pattern on his jacket jumped around in agitation.

 One drop, two, three…  "Good evening, *sra*," Thomas said, bowing politely toward the picture.

 "Where is she?"
 Laeuc whispered.

 "Sh!"
-Erileine patted the air with her hand.
+Erileine shushed her father with a gesture.
 "I'll explain later."

 The conversation was brief.
 Thomas summarized what he had told the Avauntois earlier, adding the news that the captain's son had felt him